zxdvd/blog/content/postgres/pg-basic: window function.md

 ```

 ### order by and rank
 Sometimes we need to rank in each partition.
-And for rank, `order by` is a must.
+And for rank, `order by` is a must-have.
 Postgres provides
  several functions for rank.
 See following example:

 ```sql
 postgres@localhost:test> select id,amount